vesan/kippt/README.md

 # Methods called on `client` will use the passed credentials
 ```

 ### Account

+You can get the account details (username and token):

 ```ruby
 client = Kippt::Client.new(username: "vesan", token: "2544d6bfddf5893ec8617")